cybertraining-dsc/fa20-523-326/project/project.md

 ### 4.2 Data Processing

 The raw data retrived from the source was in excel format.
-The data was pre-processed and stored back in csv formaat for the purpose of this project to easily process it.
-This data set was further processed through various stages via EDA, feature engineering and Modelling
+The data was pre-processed and stored back in csv format for the purpose of this project and to easily process it.
+This dataset was further processed through various stages via EDA, feature engineering and Modelling

 #### 4.2.1 EDA